Primary Care Sports Medicine Fellowship Program

 Our ACGME accredited program provides comprehensive training in Primary Care Sports Medicine.
 We focus on excellence in patient care, clinical research, teaching, and community advocacy and outreach with the goal of training the future leaders in sports medicine.

 We currently accept one Family Medicine candidate each year.
-If you have any additional questions, please feel free to contact Will Dunbar at orthoeduteam@ucsf.edu.
+If you have any general questions, please feel free to send an email to our education team at orthoeduteam@ucsf.edu.

-Session will be held: Sunday, August 18, 2024.
-A recording of the session can be watched here.
+A recording of last year's virtual info/Q&A session can be watched here.

 Application Process

-Fellowship Positions: 1 (Family Medicine residency trained only).
-Please note that we do not currently accept foreign applicants.
+Fellowship Positions: We offer 1 fellowship position each year (Family Medicine residency trained only).

 Duration: 1 year